 At BabyJabs we let you decide when to start vaccinating your baby.

 Giving vaccines later is also more effective.
 The immature immune system of babies is unable to respond effectively to many vaccines.
 Vaccines given very early, in the first few months of life, produce weaker immune responses that are also shorter-lasting than that provided by vaccines given later.
+Research has shown that a baby will produce between 10% and 71% more antibodies for every month a vaccine is delayed.
+This effect is exacerbated for those women who are given the (4-in1) whooping cough vaccine in pregnancy which reduces the effect of vaccines given at an early age even further.

 The NHS schedule is a "one size fits all" package that us unable to account for individual variation.
 For example, children with frequent recurrent ear infections respond very poorly to some standard immunisation schedules.
 At BabyJabs we take account of your child's medical history and your family history when compiling an immunisation schedule.